 How inquiry based learning is taught?

 Our class teachers use an inquiry framework to teach Science, Health, History, Geography and Civics and Citizenship.
-Students are supported in inquiry based learning by our Teacher Librarian who teaches specific skills, such as:
+Students are supported in inquiry based learning with specific skills, such as:

 We encourage families to become involved in their child’s learning by asking them about the inquiry learning they’re doing at school.
 Often we find the whole family gets involved and that’s when the best learning happens!